-The U.S. Department of Education’s delayed rollout of the new Free Application for Federal Student Aid (FAFSA) has forced some smaller institutions to make program cuts, as reported by Inside Higher Ed.
-While the national university enrollment rate shows a promising increase, specific colleges are grappling with the consequences of the delay.
+The U.S. Department of Education’s delayed rollout of the new Free Application for Federal Student Aid (FAFSA) has compelled some smaller institutions to implement program cuts, even as national university enrollment rates show a promising increase.

 Delayed FAFSA Rollout

-The new online FAFSA form, aimed at simplifying the federal aid application process, was delayed by several months, only becoming available in January 2024 instead of the usual fall timeline.
-The delay, coupled with bugs in the system, negatively impacted enrollment at certain institutions.
+The new online FAFSA form, designed to streamline the federal aid application process, was delayed by several months, becoming available in January 2024 instead of the usual fall timeline.
+This postponement, coupled with technical issues, adversely affected enrollment at certain institutions.

 Impact on Smaller Institutions

-Lindenwood University, a private for-profit school in Missouri, reported a 12% drop in projected fall enrollment and subsequently announced a 10% cut to its operating budget.
-Justin Monk, director of student and institutional aid policy at the National Association of Independent Colleges and Universities, highlighted that the flawed FAFSA rollout compounded ongoing enrollment challenges since the COVID-19 pandemic.
+Lindenwood University, a private institution in Missouri, reported a 12% drop in projected fall enrollment and subsequently announced a 10% reduction in its operating budget.
+Justin Monk, director of student and institutional aid policy at the National Association of Independent Colleges and Universities, noted that the flawed FAFSA rollout compounded ongoing enrollment challenges since the COVID-19 pandemic.

 Federal Response